Lydia02/summative-2_Negpod_5/README.md

 <img width="960" alt="select-email" src="https://github.com/Lydia02/summative-2_Negpod_5/assets/37791436/dc9c506e-f12b-489e-8d0c-15ad17620e26">

+## TESTING QUESTION 2

+1. Run the script to organize project files:

+./move-to-directory.sh

+#### Usage

+- Run `./move-to-directory.sh` to organize project files.
+- Run `./backup-Negpod_ID.sh` to create a backup on the remote server.

 ## Conclusion

- ALU Student Registration System is a versatile command-line tool that streamlines the management of student records for the Bachelor of Software Engineering programat ALU.
+The ALU Student Registration System is a versatile command-line tool that streamlines the management of student records for the Bachelor of Software Engineering programat ALU.
 With a range of powerful features, it provides an efficient and organized solution for handling student information

 ## Contribution